 Visit our Camden page for more ideas for things to do in this trendy area.

-In recent years East London's Hoxton has blossomed into a thriving, quirky area that's proved exceptionally popular with Londoners.
-Not only does it contain great attractions such as the Geffrye Museum and the art galleries along Vyner Street, but you can also find unique clothes and gifts at the Hoxton Street Market on Saturdays.
+In recent years east London's Hoxton has blossomed into a thriving, quirky area that's proved exceptionally popular with Londoners.
+Explore the creative street art in the area, visit the art galleries along Vyner Street and find unique clothes and gifts at the Hoxton Street Market on Saturdays.

 If you're more of a night owl, you can relax in one of the area's many superlative restaurants and bars before dancing the night away at some of London's hottest nightspots, which are ranged throughout Hoxton, Old Street and Shoreditch.